stochasticHydroTools/libMobility/README.md

 - **include/**: Includes the essential C++ base classes and utility files needed to construct the modules.

-- **devtools/**: Contains dev specific scripts and files, like a meta.yaml file to build a conda package for libMobility using conda-build.
+- **devtools/**: Contains dev-specific scripts and files, like a meta.yaml file to build a conda package for libMobility using conda-build.

 - **docs/**: Contains the source files for the documentation.